BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ### 语法糖
 名称 | 推荐理由
 ------- | -------
+[Swift chaining demo](https://github.com/MDCC2016/SwiftChainingDemo)| Demo project to show how to program with chaining code using swift.
 [SwiftTimer](https://github.com/100mango/SwiftTimer)| Simple and Elegant Timer [FutureKit](https://github.com/FutureKit/FutureKit)| A Swift based Future/Promises Library for IOS and OS X.
 [Then](https://github.com/devxoul/Then)| ✨ Super sweet syntactic sugar for Swift initializers.